pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/lab_task_2_exploring_ccp.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp-create-cluster-step1.png">

 _In this step you have selected "Calico" as a Container Networking Interface, however there are other two supported - Cisco ACI® and Contiv-VPP.
-Cisco ACI integration is done automatically with new Kubernetes clusted, scripts configure tenant in ACI with required network policies and Policy Based Routing that is used as a Load-Balancing services in hardware._
+Cisco ACI integration is done automatically during new Kubernetes cluster creation, CCP configures tenant in ACI with required network policies and Policy Based Routing that is used as a Load-Balancing services in hardware._

 - Step 2 - Provider Settings - infrastructure provider details such as storage, vSwitch port-group and base image with approriate Kubernetes version: